Hel1umJ/PfahlOrchard-BerryFarm/README.md

     We are entirely a 2 man operation!

     Brendan Pfahl.
         The in-house software engineer and creator of this website.
 I graduated from OSU in 2025 and enjoy all things tech.
 I make little automation trinkets that we use around the farm - ranging from indoor greenhouse systems that we use for all our plant starters to the automatic door on our chicken coop.
+I also build and fly my own FPV drones, some videos of which I upload on my youtube channel.
 When I'm not working out on the farm or have my nose buried in VScode, I am cutting my teeth as a software engineer at Honda - developing new technologies for a better future.

     Doug Pfahl